Sustainable Procurement of Soybeans

 At least 90% complete At least 60% complete Less than 60% complete

-Medium- to long-term goals KPI FY2021 Goals FY2021 Results Self-assessment
+Medium- to long-term goals KPI FY2023 Goals FY2023 Results Self-assessment

 2030 2025

-No deforestation, no exploitation Traceability achieved to the community level, or 100% procurement of RTRS*-certified products or products certified to equivalent standards Traceability achieved to primary collection points, or 100% procurement of RTRS-certified products or products certified to equivalent standards Set traceability goals and KPIs
+Traceability achieved to the community level, or 100% procurement of RTRS*-certified products or products certified to equivalent standards Traceability achieved to primary collection points, or 100% procurement of RTRS-certified products or products certified to equivalent standards Better engagement with suppliers based on self-assessment results from suppliers Facilitated dialogues with suppliers in North America and China to determine progress in traceability

 Analysis

-Our sustainable procurement of soybeans mainly involves soybeans and soy protein raw materials sourced from North America and China.* Improving traceability is the key to understanding the problems in each producing region.
-To address this issue, we set the following goals for FY2022.
+Enhancing traceability is the key to understanding the problems in each producing region.
+To address this issue, we set the following goals for FY2024.

 Specific initiatives

-The Fuji Oil Group’s soy-based ingredients business procures only the soybean raw materials from North America, China, and Japan, all of which are non-genetically modified (non-GM) soybeans.
+To meet our stakeholders’ demands, our Group’s soy-based ingredients business procures soybean raw materials from North America, China, and Japan, all of which are non-genetically modified (non-GM) soybeans.
 In North America, both GM soybeans* and non-GM soybeans are distributed in large quantities.
 Therefore, we place strict controls on soybeans produced in North America to ensure that non-GM soybeans shipped to us are cultivated, transported and stored separately from GM soybeans.

 In China, which is a major source of soybeans for us, the cultivation of GM soybeans is prohibited.
 In recent years, however, GM soybeans have been imported to China as raw materials for oil extraction.
 Therefore, it becomes increasingly important to manage non-GM soybeans through strict separation from GM soybeans.
 Regarding the procurement of soybeans from China, we continue to respond to strict management requirements through close cooperation among our Group companies while adopting management know-how from Fuji Oil Co., Ltd.

-• * Genetically modified (GM) soybeans: Soybeans that have been engineered through gene recombination to produce a more stable yield by adding functions such as herbicide resistance
+• * Soybeans that have been engineered through gene recombination to produce a more stable yield by adding functions such as herbicide resistance